 Pictured is the single row box designed to hold 2x2 single coin holders.
 Close to 10 inches in length there is room in this size box for single coin holders and tubes as well.
 Lined up are 34 single coin flips, and five different size coin tubes, cent through halves.
 Now in one place quite a few coins are organized and safely stored.

-This box is new, a necessary purchase because those on hand were marked-up with notes and not very photogenic.
+The box pictured is new, a necessary purchase because the coin boxes on hand were marked-up with notes and not very photogenic.
 I shopped at WizardCoinSuppy.com to obtain the box, and while on site confirmed all recommended coin supplies above were also available.

 Economically smart best describes taking care of your coins, and preserving value.
 Safe coin storage begins with as few as just three different items; individual holders, coin tubes and a custom box.